longnguyendata/python-projects-beginner-level/README.md

-# python-projects-beginner-level
+# Python Projects: Beginner Level
-Some of beginner Python projects that I have learned
+Some of beginner Python projects that I have learned from various sources.